FarihaC-AI/Drug-Overdose/README.md

 # Drug Overdose Death Rates in the United States

-This is our drug overdose analysis for the United States, where we compare genders, races, and ages within each state.
+This is our drug overdose analysis for the United States, where we compare death rates by geography (states and counties) and demographics (age, sex, and race).

 ## Requirements